PrittoRuban/PrittoRuban/README.md

 ---

 ### 🎯 About Me
-In love with creative problem-solving and building things that make a difference.
-Currently pursuing my Bachelor of Engineering in Computer Science and specializing in Cyber Security at R.M.K College of Engineering and Technology, Chennai.
+In love with creative problem-solving and building things that make a difference, I am pursuing my Bachelor of Engineering in Computer Science and specializing in Cyber Security at R.M.K College of Engineering and Technology, Chennai.
 I thrive on challenges and am always striving, adapting, and celebrating successes along the way.

 ---